CodeYourFuture/immersive-go-course/projects/concurrency/README.md

   * How much work needs to be done to evict an entry?
 (What's the big-O of evicting an entry?)
   * How much contention is there for locks when putting in the cache?
   * How much contention is there for locks when reading from the cache?
 * For each implementation, what use-cases is this implementation well-suited to?
+What use-cases would this implementation be particularly _bad_ at?
 When would one of the other solutions be better?
 Some things to generally think about when considering trade-offs:
   * What is the: average memory consumption, peak memory consumption, average-case latency, worst-case latency, consistency of latency, for each implementation?
   * Think about usage patterns: which is better if callers are mostly reading?
 Mostly writing? _Always_ reading?
 Alternating between reads and writes?
 Other usage patterns?
   * What guarantees can we offer with some implementations but not others? e.g. If we need to never use more than 10 MB of RAM, which implementations can guarantee that?